AcademyUg/Auus-academy-/README.md

 😊
 About AUUS Academy
 **All About AUUS Academy:**

-- A part of the *International Federation of University Sports*.
-- Under this federation, we have the **Federation of Africa University Sports Federations**.
-- Within this federation, you can find the **Association of Uganda University Sports (AUUS)**.
+**The mission of AUUS is To develop an integrated system of sports and academic excellence by focusing on developing an all-round sustainable student athlete

-## Inaugural National Volunteer Leaders Academy
+## Inaugural National Volunteer Leaders Academy**

 Auus Academy is the inaugural national volunteer leaders academy, an educational event.
 Come and attest!